pyOpenSci/lessons/code-workflow-logic/write-python-functions.md

 ---
 layout: single
 title: 'Write Python Functions: Modular Code'
+excerpt: |
-excerpt: "A function is a reusable block of code that performs a specific task.
-Learn how to write functions in Python to eliminate repetition and improve efficiency in your code."
+    A function is a reusable block of code that performs a specific task.
+Learn how to write functions in Python to eliminate repetition and improve efficiency in your code.
-last_modified: '{:%Y-%m-%d}'.format(datetime.now())
+last_modified: '{:%Y-%m-%d}'
 jupyter:
   jupytext:
     formats: ipynb,md